2014 SESSION DATES – Applications will be available mid December 2013

 |2:30 pm||All camp activity|

 |3:30 pm||Family bonding time (pool open)|

 |6:00 pm||Parent dinner/camper program|

 |10:00 pm||One parent back in cabin|

-Applications for 2013 Summer Camping Programs are now available to download here.
+Applications for 2014 Summer Camping Programs will be available to download here in mid December 2013.